UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/intro_to_git.rst

 When you have made changes that you believe the rest of the community will want to adopt, you make a *pull request* to the original project.
 The maintainer(s) of that project than have the option of accepting your changes, in which case your changes will become part of that project.

-For this class, we are using gitHub classroom -- whihc does the creating and forkin go repos for you, so you proably dont need to use this feature now.
+For this class, we are using GitHub Classroom -- which does the creating and forking of the repos for you, so you probably do not need to use this feature now.

-With one exception: your instructor may use a gitHub repository to manage note3s, examples, and solutions for the class -- if so, it may be helpful to make a fork of that repo, particularly if you want to make suggestions etc.
+With one exception: your instructor may use a GitHub repository to manage notes, examples, and solutions for the class -- if so, it may be helpful to make a fork of that repo, particularly if you want to make suggestions etc.

 Another possiblity is if you notice an error, or can suggest a claification in these very pages.
-They are managed on gitUb as well, in this repo:
+They are managed on GitHub as well, in this repo:

 https://github.com/UWPCE-PythonCert/ProgrammingInPython